CloudBindle/bindle/README.md

 * better integration with our Maven build process, perhaps automatically calling this to setup integration test environment -- done
 * message of the day on login over ssh
 * pass in the particular branch to use with SeqWare -- done
+* would be great to have threading in here so nodes launch in parallel